-In one-way immersion programs, the target language is taught through the content and curriculum, not through typical foreign language programs found in a high school classroom.
+In one-way immersion programs, the target language is taught through the content and curriculum, not through typical foreign language programs such as those found in a high school classroom.
 They differ from two-way immersion programs in that most of the students are speakers of English, and they are learning a target language.
 Fortune and Tedick (2008) explain, “the end goals of an immersion education include academic achievements, bi- or multilingualism, literacy in at least two languages, and enhanced levels of intercultural sensitivity” (p.
 10).
 To further assure that these goals are met, a study abroad program is the ideal capstone for students in an immersion program.

 Benefits of Bilingualism